-- And they also offer good bundles with their ukes and third-party accessories.
+- And they also offer good bundles with their ukuleles and third-party ukulele accessories.

-- The ukes are not always perfect – there’s always a small percentage of people complaining about quality control and manufacturing issues.
+- The ukuleles are not always perfect – there’s always a small percentage of people complaining about quality control and manufacturing issues.

-This is a pretty good brand worth exploring, especially if you’re a beginner, intermediate, or an advanced player looking for an inexpensive uke.
+This is a pretty good brand worth exploring, especially if you’re a beginner, intermediate, or an advanced player looking for an inexpensive ukulele.

 Kala doesn’t disappoint with its products.

-Still, there’s always some concern about their quality control, since there have been people who receive poorly finished ukes.
+Still, there’s always some concern about their quality control, since there have been people who receive poorly a finished ukulele.

 There’s some improving ground yet ahead of Kala.

 Even though that’s the case, this is an excellent brand that we personally respect because of what they’ve achieved.